Big City Greens: Premise

-After losing his farm in the country town of Smalton, Bill Green and his two children Cricket and Tilly move in with his mother Alice Green (Gramma), who lives on a small farm in the middle of a city known as "Big City."
+After losing his farm in the country town of Smalton, Bill Green and his two children, Cricket and Tilly, move in with his mother, Alice Green (Gramma), who lives on a small farm in the middle of a city known as "Big City".
+They have different misadventures there and occasionally contend with a crooked supermarket manager named Chip Whistler.
+Major recurring characters include Cricket's friend Remy Remington and café worker Gloria Sato.

-By the second half of season three, Bill moves his family back to Smalton after regaining his farm with Cricket's friend Remy coming along for the ride.
+By the second half of season three, Bill moves his family back to Smalton after regaining his farm.
+Starting in season four, Cricket, Tilly, and Bill balance between going back and forth from Big City to Smalton, where Nancy, Bill's ex-wife and the mother of Cricket and Tilly, manages the farm.